CalendarZ

 First flight of K5054, the first prototype Supermarine Spitfire advanced monoplane fighter aircraft in the United Kingdom.

-During the Battle of Britain (July–October 1940), the public perceived the Spitfire to be the main RAF fighter, though the more numerous Hurricane shouldered a greater proportion of the burden against the German Air Force, as the Spitfire was a better fighter.
-Spitfire units had a lower attrition rate and a higher victory-to-loss ratio than those flying Hurricanes because of the Spitfire's higher performance.
-During the battle, Spitfires were generally tasked with engaging Luftwaffe fighters—mainly Messerschmitt Bf 109E-series aircraft, which were a close match for them.
+During the intense aerial combat of the Battle of Britain, fought from July to October 1940, the public often perceived the Spitfire as the primary defender of British skies.
+However, it was the more numerous Hawker Hurricane that shouldered a greater proportion of the burden against the formidable German Air Force.
+Nevertheless, the Spitfire, with its inherently higher performance, earned a reputation as a superior fighter.
+This was reflected in its operational statistics: Spitfire units consistently boasted a lower attrition rate and a higher victory-to-loss ratio compared to those flying Hurricanes.
+In the heat of the battle, Spitfires were typically tasked with engaging the formidable Luftwaffe fighters, primarily the Messerschmitt Bf 109E-series aircraft, which proved to be a very close match for the agile British interceptor, leading to some of the war's most iconic dogfights.

 References